samaksh97/TAG-Competition---US-Child-Removal/README.md

 ## Describe each code file

 Profiling File - Profiles for each clusters.
 States were divided in 4 clusters based on medians of their normal rate of removal into foster care, and their specific housing rate of removal.
-We then adjusted clusters based on visual representation of each cluster to better capture variance in removal rates across states.
+We then adjusted clusters based on visual representation of each cluster to better capture variance in removal rates across states

-Visualization File - Contains code to render several of the graphs and charts included in our presentation.
+Visualization File - Contains code to render several of the graphs and charts included in our presentation

 Tableau data refresh file - Data manipulation to calculate rates of removal, housing rates of removal, and take other steps to transform dataframes for Tableau dashboard

-EDA file - exploratory data analysis of some of the key variables and relationships between variables to inform our modeling approach and storytelling for the
+EDA file - exploratory data analysis of some of the key variables and relationships between variables to inform our modeling approach and storytelling for the final presentation, as well as key statistics

 Modeling Adoption Likelihood - model to predict whether or not a child will be adopted in a given year based on their foster care file attributes